 You may then proceed with your application normally.

 Starting January 29, 2016, the payment receipt form (IMM 5401) used to pay at a bank will no longer be available.
 Instead, all payments made within Canada must be paid online.
 We will continue to accept this form until March 31, 2016.

 Learn more about how to pay your fees.

 You can pay your fees at a bank in Canada; however, this option is only acceptable if you are unable to make your payment online using the above instructions.
 To pay your fees at a bank in Canada, you must:

-- Fill the receipt form and bring it with you when you go to pay your fees.
+- Bring it with you when you go to pay your fees.

-- Include the completed payment receipt form (IMM 5401) with your application.
+- Include the completed fees receipt form (IMM 5401) with your application.

 For more detailed instructions, read the “Pay the fees” section of the application guide.